-Left click On a layer / group layer: selects the layer, but does not select the scene objects inside.
+Click On a layer/group layer: selects the layer, but does not select the scene objects inside.
 On a scene object: selects individual object, deselects already selected objects.
-Double click On a layer / group layer: has no effect.On a scene object: select and frame individual object.
-Shift+left click Add to selection, in lists: add adjacent objects.
-Ctrl+left click Deselects a selected or adds an unselected object to the selection.
+Double-click On a layer/group layer: has no effect.On a scene object: select and frame individual object.
+Shift+click Add to selection, in lists: add adjacent objects.
+Ctrl+click Deselects a selected object or adds an unselected object to the selection.